Nantucket Island, Massachusetts

 Nantucket Town: This is the original whaling town with little changed.
 Wander the historic cobble stoned streets of downtown, peeking into secret gardens and down the alleyways of yesteryear, where chic shops and boutiques hob nob side by side with excellent restaurants, and cafes.
 In the 1880’s, even though a tiny island, a railroad was built, in answer to the newly developing tourist industry.
 While short lived, vestiges of the railway live on in the one lone railway car abandoned near the main harbor that 40 years ago was converted into an island landmark, bar, and eatery, The Club Car.
 The streets of town are lined with the homes of the whaling wealthy from the 19th century.
 Look up along the roofs for the iconic widow’s walks, a high perch from which to search for the return of whaling ships into the harbor.
 The town ringing the harbor is still laid out as it was when whaling ruled this island, with the same cobblestone streets and brick sidewalks, trod on by centuries of sailors.

-The Whaling Museum: is downtown and well worth visiting, with excellent displays including the everyday life of a whaling man.
-Take time to visit this museum with many interactive displays.
+The Whaling Museum: Located downtown, this museum is well worth visiting, with excellent displays including the everyday life of whaling men.
+Take time to visit this museum with its many interactive displays.

 Beaches: Enjoy the wide sandy beaches, as beautiful as any in the world.
 Swim in the still, sparkling waters of Nantucket Sound to the north, or brave the mighty Atlantic along the island’s south shore.
-Let the pounding surf, and clean, salty air restore you.
+Cruise around to the beaches on your charter yacht and be restored by the sand, sun, and clean, salty air.

 Take in the boutique shops, and explore the art galleries and museums.
+Wander the village streets where secret gardens can be seen behind white picket fences.
 Celebrate the island’s cultural offerings including theatrical performances, music, art, film, and literature.
 Sign up for a guided tour of the island or pick up a picnic lunch, rent a bike, and set off to discover Nantucket for yourself.